Student Profiles

 Meet Kevin

 Kevin Hans Waitkuweit is a PhD student in the Department of Disability and Human Development.
 He received two AAs (French and Mathematics) from Los Angeles Valley College, a BA in History with minors in Chicana/o Studies, Disability Studies, and Public Affairs from UCLA, and a MA in Sociology from the University of Notre Dame.
 His research interests focus on the social impact of medical phenomena, with particular attention to meaning-making process.
-Waitkuweit’s research can be found in publications such as the Journal of Language and Politics, Context, and Development in Practice.
-His applied research and evaluations can be found on USAID’s Development Experience Clearinghouse.
-His forthcoming publications includes a chapter in the 15th volume of Research in Social Science and Disability, which explores the intersection of disability and family and how it is conceptualized among American physicians.
+Waitkuweit’s research can be found in publications such as Research in Social Science and Disability, the Journal on Migration and Human Security, the Journal of Language and Politics, Context, and Development in Practice.
+Waitkuweit also serves as an adjunct faculty member in Southwestern Michigan College’s Social Sciences Department, where he teaches introductory sociology courses.

 As a social science researcher interested in the social impact of medical phenomena understanding the disabled experience is a critical factor.
 My research interests focus on how disability is defined across various groups, organizations, and individuals.
 DHD at UIC offers a unique opportunity to explore questions of the social impact of medical phenomena in an interdisciplinary environment.